 Intro to the LRC

-The LRC houses the Library, the Computer Lab, and the Distance Learning Hub, and is centrally located on the first floor of the Administration Center.
+The LRC houses the Library, the Computer Lab, and the Idea Room, and is centrally located on the first floor of the Administration Center.

-Renovated in 2004, the LRC provides a collection of approximately 14,000 volumes of books and over 120,000 eBooks.
-The LRC also includes print and/or electronic access to 84 individual journal subscriptions, nearly 30 online citation databases providing access to 27,900 electronic journals, many of them full-text, and almost 1,500 items in the media collection.
+Renovated in 2004, the LRC provides a collection of approximately 12,000 volumes of books and over 120,000 eBooks.
+The LRC also includes print and/or electronic access to over 80 individual journal subscriptions, nearly 30 online citation databases providing access to 27,900 electronic journals, many of them full-text, and almost 1,500 items in the media collection.
 In addition, an outstanding collection of over 700 natural and synthetic bones, models, and laminated charts are available.
 Publications from state and other chiropractic organizations and associations are also included in the collection.
-To help library patrons use these resources, the LRC provides access to over 50 web-based research guides that provide research assistance by subject.
+To help library patrons use these resources, the LRC provides access to over 60 web-based research guides that provide research assistance by subject.